andywdahl/rgwas/README.md

 ## Scenario 1: Covariates with small effects

-When covariate effects are small, they can be ignored during the clustering step to infer subtypes.
-This is important because it enables GWAS-scale tests.
+When covariate effects are small, they can be ignored during the clustering step to infer subtypes; importantly, this enables genome-wide testing.

 In this scenario, subtypes from Step 1 are fixed and directly input to `interxn_test`, along with the tested covariate.